dapias/MCMC-DIFFUSION/README.md

 # Metropolis - Hastings for diffusive deterministic dynamical systems

-We provide the code that supports the results reported in the manuscript *Importance sampling and diffusion in deterministic dynamical systems*.
-We implement a Metropolis-Hastings algorithm for the estimation of a weighted distribution of the displacement random variable.
+We provide the code that supports the results reported in the manuscript *Monte Carlo sampling in diffusive dynamical systems*.
+We implement here the Metropolis-Hastings algorithm for the estimation of a weighted distribution of the displacement.

-In the folder `Examples` we illustrate its basic use for two dynamical systems: the Lorentz gas and the Box map.
-For its use in other deterministic dynamical systems the dynamics should be introduced and the function `rMCMC` implemented.
+In the folder `Examples` we illustrate its basic use for two dynamical systems: Lorentz gas and Box map.
+For its use in other deterministic dynamical systems the dynamics should be introduced and the function `rMCMC`.
 The steps to do it are always the same, namely:

 1) The dynamical system is coded, taking care of defining it for both positive and negative times.
 You might use the package [DynamicalSystems.jl](https://github.com/JuliaDynamics/DynamicalSystems.jl) .